What’s in This Article

 | 2025-04-23 | Incident | AV17 (B787) returned to Madrid after an engine-related issue reported shortly after departure; landed safely; no injuries.[15] | Non-fatal |

-While Avianca experienced tragic crashes decades ago, its modern safety record is strong.
-Investigations following those early accidents led to major improvements in pilot training and aviation rules.
-These changes made the entire industry much safer.[7][13]
+While Avianca experienced tragic crashes in the 1980s and 1990, its modern safety record is strong.
+Investigations following those early accidents led to major improvements in pilot training and aviation rules across the entire industry.[7][13]

 Avianca’s Fleet and Maintenance Practices